-Beauty is Their Name | Essence
+Beauty Is Their Name | Essence

 Keewana Grant

-As the VP of beauty and wellness at Purple PR, Grant develops innovative campaigns, events, partnerships, and more.
-She believes that true beauty is a reflection of your soul.
+As the director of beauty and wellbeing at Purple PR, Grant believes that true beauty is a reflection of your soul.
 “What makes me feel beautiful is giving to others and expecting nothing in return,” she explains.
 “Kindness is beautiful, especially when it’s genuine.”
+Previously Grant served as the director of PR & Partnerships at OSEA Malibu, a clean-beauty company that features seaweed-infused skin care.

 Tahira White